OrthodoxWindows/ThemeSwitcherScripts/README.md

 Finally, you must have created a scheduled task named _BasicTheme_, with the user logon as the trigger, and the command _C:\BasicTheme\BasicThemer2.exe_ as the action.
 The box _Only start the task if the computer is connected to the power source_ must be unchecked, the box _Run with maximum permissions_ must be checked, and the button _Run only if the user is logged on_ must be be selected.

 Support for custom visual styles:
 Theme Switcher Scripts supports custom visual styles with a system patched with Tools like UXThemePatcher or UXStyle.
-However, Theme SwitcherScript currently does not support SecureUXTheme.
+However, Theme SwitcherScript currently does not support SecureUXTheme (https://github.com/namazso/SecureUxTheme/issues/108).

 Multi-user support:
 Currently, Theme SwitcherScripts does not support having classic themes across multiple user sessions.